 Advertising comes in all shapes and sizes, all of which have been negatively impacted by the COVID-19 pandemic.
 And, with daily lifestyle habits changed and millions of people out of work, fewer markets have been more affected than retail.
 Consequently, retail advertisers have also been forced to make significant pivots to retail advertising.

 Retail advertisers, or any advertiser who places advertisements in a retail space, both online and offline, to drive awareness and interest, rely on both stores to remain open and buyers to have money to spend – and neither of these things were true during the early days of COVID-19.
-Now that the world is starting to normalize, so is retail advertising, but not without some shifts.
+Now that the world is starting to normalize, so is retail media, but not without some shifts.

 Ecommerce has been on the rise worldwide for many years, but the pandemic has accelerated this already rapid pace of growth.
 The effects of lockdown orders resulted in an additional $183 billion in ecommerce spending, a growth of over 35% from the prior year.
 As shoppers have solidified new habits, like doing more grocery shopping online, the old shopping habits aren’t bouncing back; 2021 estimates continued ecommerce growth of as much as 15% versus 2020.